-Tax-qualified Long-Term Care Insurance has important tax advantages.
+Tax-qualified Long-Term Care Insurance has significant tax advantages for both individuals and businesses, including the self-employed.
 Be sure to seek a professional tax advisor for your specific situation.

 For C-Corporations, the total premium is deductible as a business expense.
 This can be very advantageous if you wish to purchase a single premium policy and get the full tax deduction in one year.
 Be sure to consult your tax advisor for details.

 In all cases, Long-Term Care Insurance is exempt from the Employee Retirement Income Security Act of 1974 (ERISA) rules.
 This means a business owner does not have to offer this benefit to employees.
-A business owner can also set-up executive carve-outs and offer this benefit to any one person or group of people based on any criteria they decide.
+A business owner can also set-up executive carve-outs and provide this benefit for any one person or group of people based on any criteria they decide.

 Proceeds from tax-qualified Long-Term Care Insurance come tax-free.
-Click here for details: www.ltcnews.com/resources/faq/reporting-benefits-from-a-insurance-policy
+Click here for details.

 This chart shows the various options for federal tax-incentives:

 An individual with a Health Savings Account can use the pre-tax money in their HSA to pay or reimburse themselves for tax-qualified Long-Term Care Insurance premiums.
 Be careful: This is not the case for Flexible Spending Accounts (FSAs).
 Often individuals will confuse an FSA with HSA.
 The FSA is a tax-advantaged benefit program established by employers for employees’ qualified health-related expenses.
 Unlike the Health Savings Account (HSA), the FSA is a “use it or lose it” account, and Long-Term Care Insurance is NOT an eligible expense.